mikegoatly/lifti/README.md

 // Outputs: Items with Fizz or Buzz: 3 Console.WriteLine($"Items with Fizz or Buzz: {results.Count}");
 ```

-## CI nuget feed

-If you want to try out the early versions of this, you can download the Lifti.Core package from the CI package feed: https://goatly.pkgs.visualstudio.com/LIFTI/_packaging/lifti-ci/nuget/v3/index.json

 ## Goals
 1) Provide a very simple way to build an in-memory full text index.